11cafe/comfyui-workspace-manager/README.md

 **Looking for colaborators and coworkers** to develop this ComfyUI project management tool.
 If you know React, Python or ML model deployment, please reach out to weixuanfu01@gmail.com We want to make it easy to **manage, share and deploy** ComfyUI project.

-## FAQ

-### Where are my workflow and workspace data stored?

-🍺 All your workflows are now output to a folder in `/ComfyUI/my_workflows` ⚠️Note: this is a ONE-WAY sync folder, that will only reflect changes made from your ComfyUI workspace browser; If you add some files manually using your OS file system (e.g. Finder in MacOS, File Explorer in Windows), workspace manager will not be able to pickup those changes.
-You need to use the "Import" button in files side bar to add new files to workspace manager.

-Our internal db data is stored in your disk under /ComfyUI/custom_nodes/comfyui-workspace-manager/db/

 ## Upcoming Features